PD Dr. Manfred Sing

 Research projects:

-The project examines the emergence of modern Egypt using the example of public debates on democracy, secularism and citizenship.
-The research project is part of the IEG sub-project "Self-Determination under Occupation?
+The project examined the emergence of modern Egypt using the example of public debates on democracy, secularism and citizenship.
+The research project was part of the IEG sub-project "Self-Determination under Occupation?
 The Formation of Modern Egypt (1879-1956)" of the joint project "The Historicity of Democracy in the Arab and Muslim World" (HISDEMAB) funded by the Leibniz Association.

 The research project of Manfred Sing investigated the ways in which Arab intellectuals and religious scholars have adopted European concepts of religion in order to reject external stereotypes and, at the same time, to articulate the need for religious, social, and political reform.